Do Go On - 345 - Dame Julie Andrews

 Dot org.

-So, they do them on the stove over there.
+yeah so they do them on the stove over there

 I just didn't really know what they did instead.